 - 4711 By Muelhens (Mäurer & Wirtz)

-Created in 1709 by Johann Maria Farina, its main notes are lemon, orange, mandarin, neroli and lavender.
+Created in 1709 by Johann Maria Farina, its main notes are lemon, orange, tangerine, neroli, and lavender.

-Modern perfumes are made up of pure ethanol or a mixture of water and ethanol, with scented essential oils mixed in an alcoholic solution.
+Modern perfumes are composed of pure ethanol or a mixture of water and ethanol, with perfumed essential oils mixed in an alcoholic solution.
 These essential oils can come from natural or synthetic sources.

-The longevity and projection of the perfumes depends on the combination of the concentration of perfumed oil, the raw material and the aromatic compounds.
-You can find more information about perfume concentrations in this post .
+The longevity and projection of perfumes depend on the combination of the perfume oil concentration, raw material, and aromatic compounds.
+You can find more information about perfume concentrations in this post.

 Conclusion

-We can realize with history that although trends change and there are always new innovations, perfumes, like many other things, always return or refer to their origins.
+We can see from history that although trends change and there are always new innovations, perfumes, like many other things, always return to or refer back to their origins.

 Muy interesante articulo.util para quen es queremos saber y aprender mas de este mundo de la perfumería que nos atrae y apaciona